Micouwr/job-application-bot/README.md

 ## Troubleshooting

+Common issues and solutions:

-"API key not found": Create .env file with GEMINI_API_KEY=your_key "No active resume": Upload resume in "Resume Management" tab
+- "API key not found": Ensure .env file contains your GEMINI_API_KEY
+- "No active resume": Upload and set a resume as active in the Resume Management tab
-"Match analysis failed": Job description must be >= 100 characters
+- "Match analysis failed": Job description must be at least 100 characters
-"Git asks for password": See Token Management section above

 ---